vbotka/ansible-config-light/docs/source/guide-variables-handlers.rst

 Synopsis
 ^^^^^^^^

-The variable *cl_handlers* is a dictionary of the handlers.
-The Structure of the dictionary depends on the template that is used to create the file with the handlers.
-For example, the structure below can be used with the template *handlers-auto1.yml.j2*.
+The dictionary *cl_handlers* comprises handlers.
+The structure of the dictionary depends on the template that is used to create the files with the handlers.
+For example, the structure below can be used together with the template *handlers-auto1.yml.j2*.

 Parameters
 ^^^^^^^^^^